 Why is this course for me?

-Students who study this course will benefit from the interdisciplinary study of the visual arts, archaeology, and material culture from prehistory and antiquity to the present day.
-Studying Classics, Art History and Archaeology will give you insight into the ancient world and also into the Classical ideas that have shaped European culture.
-Learn how to explain and interpret the world around you, evaluate evidence and reach reasoned conclusions, as you develop a greater understanding of the forces that have shaped our society.
+Students who select this programme will benefit from the interdisciplinary study of visual arts, archaeology, and material culture from prehistory to the present day.
+Studying Classics, Art History & Archaeology will give you insight into both the ancient world and into the ideas that have shaped modern culture and society.
+Learn how to explain and interpret the world around you, evaluate evidence and present your ideas as you develop a greater understanding of the forces that have shaped our society.

 What Will I Study